Pre-commit Hooks Setup for Python Static Analysis

 pass_filenames: false

 The configuration above demonstrates isolated dependency injection.
-Cache directory pinning prevents stale state accumulation.
 Disabling filename passing forces mypy to analyze the entire project graph.
+The --cache-dir location defaults to .mypy_cache; you can override it with --cache-dir=.mypy_cache explicitly to make it visible in your .gitignore.

 Type Checker Integration & Strictness Alignment